Function of the Brain and Nervous System in Human Physiology

 Introduction

 The brain acts to control the way a person feels, think, learn, remember, mover talk and perform other physical as well as psychological action through the help of the nervous system.
 In this report, the role and function of different parts of the brain and nervous system are to be explored to understand their way of working and support in human body.
+For those seeking guidance, healthcare dissertation help can provide valuable insights into the complexities of brain function and its impact on overall health.

 The brain is the part of the central nervous system (CNS) which is divided into forebrain, diencephalon, midbrain and hindbrain.
 The forebrain is divided into telencephalon and diencephalon (Valkenborghs et al., 2019).
 One of the largest parts of the forebrain is cerebrum.
 It is composed of left and right hemisphere with its involvement in functions such as interpreting touching, supporting hearing and vision, formation of speech, reasoning, supporting emotional expression, learning and fine control of body movement (Heimer et al., 2019).
 The part located under the cerebrum is the cerebellum which supports functions such as maintaining posture and balance along with coordination of muscle movement (Agostinelli et al., 2019).
 The brainstem is the relay centre which connects the cerebellum and cerebrum to the spinal cord and supports the body to perform automatic function such as heart rate management, breathing, temperature control, digestion, coughing and others (Casas-Alba et al., 2019).
 The brain is composed of ventricles which are hollow fluid-filled cavities and within them choroid plexus is present that is ribbon-like structure that makes the cerebrospinal fluid (CSF) colourless.
 The CSF acts as cushion around the brain to protect it from any injury (Benghanem et al., 2020).